Case Study / Web App Design / Bateriku

 Introduction

-I was tasked with redesigning the internal dashboard to help operations teams monitor service performance more efficiently.
-The goal was to reduce decision-making friction and allow teams to act quickly based on real-time data.
+I was given the responsibility of revamping the internal dashboard to assist operations teams in more effectively tracking service performance.
+The objective was to simplify decision-making and enable teams to execute actions quickly based on real-time data.

 Before Image of Bateriku Dashboard